-In a perfect world, your first sales job would pay a six-figure base, offer unlimited income potential via a rich comp plan, have great benefits and be in an industry for which you have tons of passion.
-But for those who live in the real world and who are looking to land their first sales job, there are some jobs/industries that you should consider starting your career in.
+In a perfect world, your first sales job would pay a six-figure base, offer unlimited income potential through a rich compensation plan, have great benefits, and be in an industry that you love.
+But for those who live in the real world and wish to land their first sales job, there are sales jobs and industries that can help start your career.

-Commission only positions are at the top of this list because those who succeed at pure commission-based sales positions are often the highest paid and most successful sales professionals.
-It takes guts, confidence, and a strong work ethic to start your sales career in a position that pays only on your performance, but taking the risk can not only be rewarding but it can also provide you the absolute best sales experience you could ever ask for.
+Commission-only positions are at the top of this list because those who succeed at pure commission-based sales positions are often the highest paid and most successful sales professionals.
+It takes guts, confidence, and a strong work ethic to start your sales career in a position that pays only on your performance.
+However, taking the risk can not only be rewarding, but can provide you with the best sales experience and, therefore, a strong start to your career.

-Be careful when considering an inside position, however, as there are many inside positions which will find you doing nothing more than dialing hundreds of people a day and trying to sell (through whatever means) a product or service that fails to deliver on its promises.
+However, be selective when considering an inside position, as many require nothing more than dialing hundreds of people a day and trying to sell a product or service that fails to deliver on its promises.

-The insurance industry is well known to hire inexperienced reps to join their sales force.
-Once hired, a new agent will get loads of training and have ample opportunities to work on improving their prospecting, presenting and closing skills.
+The insurance industry is well known for hiring inexperienced sales representatives for their sales force.
+Once hired, a new agent will receive training and have ample opportunities to work on improving their prospecting, presenting, and closing skills.